I turned the corner and picked my way down two deserted blocks…

 I passed a vacant sweet shop, an abandoned market, derelict cafés and restaurants.

-But as I approached the old pharmacy, I thought I caught a glimpse of movement inside.
+But as I approached the old apothecary, I thought I caught a glimpse of movement inside.

 It was dark within, and still now, and I could see nothing.

 I started to move on, but then I knocked on the window in case I was now wrong, in case the shop was in fact occupied as I had first thought.

 There remained stillness and silence.